24 Apr 2026

 2. Insufficient emergency fund

-Investing without a 3–6 month savings buffer is excessive risk and can lead to unpleasant consequences:
+Investing without a 3–6 month savings buffer is excessive risk that can lead to unpleasant consequences:

 • Having to liquidate investments urgently,